tortoise-tts-tools/tortoise-tts-guide/README.md

 If any of these repositories becomes unavailable, please open an Issue (I've tried to archived most of them)

+## Before you start

+If you don't have a CUDA GPU, this may not work.

 ## Inference

 To start Inference, we will use `tortoise-tts-fastest`.
 Another possibility is to use [this solution](https://git.ecker.tech/mrq/ai-voice-cloning/) (which I have tested for inference)